jozsefszalma/chatgpt_prefrontal_cortex/README.md

 - if using vscode keep in mind:
     - enter and shift-enter in the input window are captured by vscode, use the Send button instead
     - in vscode the default key binding to turn a cell into markdown is "m", you need to re-bind that in the settings as vscode captures it during typing

-### Disclaimer:
-This is less than a proof-of-concept currently, as I couldn't yet provoke ChatGPT to go off the rails reliably. <br>
-However, the inhibitory model seems to be quite reliable (if prompted properly) and ChatGPT does respond to a simulated inhibition by rephrasing its last message.